GeriatricJacob/line-count/README.md

 - .xml
 - .yaml

-If you want to add a new type contact mark@hahnca.com or better yet, fork this project and do it yourself.
+If you want to add a new type fork this project and do it yourself.

 ### Example Output